 - An adult must bring the medication to school in the original container.
 A child should not transport medication back and forth to school due to the danger of loss or accidental misuse of the medication.

 Physical Education Excuses

 Physical education and physical activity are important parts of a student’s school experience and total health.
 If you feel your child is unable to participate in Physical Education due to an accident or illness, you must request that your child be excused from PE class for the day, in writing.

-A note from a medical provider (MD, DO, PA, or NP) is required for a child who must be out of Physical Education for an extended period (more than one week.)
+A note from a medical provider (MD, DO, PA, or NP) is required for a child who must be out of Physical Education for an extended period (more than 3 days.)
 Students who have been excused from PE for medical reasons must submit a note from the provider indicating they have been cleared to return to activity when the medical problem is resolved.
 Children who cannot participate in physical education classes based on a note from a medical professional will be limited in recess activities.